andreasoprani/andreasoprani.github.io/site/content/blog/mwpc.md

 I like the card sprites (and the game) very much, but I can replace them with other sprites if it's an issue.

 I published this so that I can consider this project done and move on to a new one, even though there are still TODOs in the repo that I may address in the future.
+These are mainly polishing improvements (e.g. the rendering of sprites and fonts on mobile is a bit clunky)

 Anyway, you can [play it here](/mwpc/) and you can [view the source code here](https://github.com/andreasoprani/mwpc).